mlamias/COVID-19-Georgia/README.md

 follows:
 > Lamias, Mark J., The Stochastic Group, Inc. 2020.
 COVID-19 Historical Data for Georgia.

+### Features:

+Hadley Wickham's rvest package to navigate to and "screen scrape" web data from the Georgia Department of Public Health's (GDPH) website.
+In addition, since much of the demographic data provided by the GDPH is in images of graphics (i.e. pie charts of the percentage of certain populations to be classified as COVID-19 positive cases), this program uses the tesseract package to virtually "scan" the image, and then to use optical character recognition (OCR) to extract the relevant text containing the statistical figures.

 ### Inputs/Global Variables Set by User:
 * **DATA_DIRECTORY**:  A valid R pathname to the directory where this program and the existing data reside
 * **COVID_19_GEORIGA_DATA.Rds**:  The R RDS file that contains the most recent GA COVID-19 data